 1. INTRODUCTION AND PREVIEW OF UPCOMING 5 WEEKS: 3 hours

 In this session, you will begin the process of getting to know your fellow group members.
-We will review the curriculum and establish the “Rules of the Road” that will smooth out the speed bumps for your upcoming journey.
-You will discuss and record your expectations regarding the OWL Workshop.
-The aim for this first morning is to orientate you to your new surroundings for the next 7 weeks and to give you an opportunity to freely interact with the group in an environment of openness and trust.
+We will review the curriculum and the day to day schedule.
+We will establish the “Rules of the Road” that will smooth out the speed bumps for your upcoming journey.
+You will discuss and record your expectations regarding the Owl Workshop.
+The aim for this first morning is to orientate you to your new surroundings for the next 5 weeks and to give you an opportunity to freely interact with the group in an environment of openness and trust.

 This workshop identifies four temperaments and how each influences employment.
 You will identify your personality traits and values leading to a better understanding of yourself as a worker and a team player.